 It is incredibly complex, and the name is simply one given without consideration to future alternative medicine pushers who jump on it as the “cure” to all cancers.
 It isn’t.

-Of course, all of this leads us to what TNF actually does.
+Of course, all of this leads us to what TNF does.
 It’s part of the inflammatory response, so TNF is associated with autoimmune disorders such as rheumatoid arthritis, ankylosing spondylitis, inflammatory bowel disease, psoriasis, hidradenitis suppurativa, and refractory asthma.
 Seriously, you don’t want more TNF, and you certainly wouldn’t want to consume something that would cause an increase in TNF.
-In fact, if bananas could do all that was claimed here, they would be banned by the FDA.
+If bananas could do all that was claimed here, they would be banned by the FDA.

 - The bananas prevent cancer meme relies upon a misinterpretation of an unimportant “Japanese scientist study.”